Things to Know

 - The list of preferred tracks you submit to the Match is called a Rank Order List.

 - You must log in to the online NMS Match System to enter and certify your Rank Order List by the Rank Order List deadline, 11:59 p.m.
-ET on April 16, 2019.
+Eastern Time on April 13, 2022.

 - If you do not intend to submit a Rank Order List for the Match, you must withdraw from the Match using the NMS Match System.

 Each program offers one or more tracks in the Match.
-A track refers to a type of position or stream of training at a program (e.g., positions offered at different locations, or positions with different financial support, may be offered as separate tracks).
+A track refers to a type of position or stream of training at a program (e.g., positions with different financial support, or positions offered at different locations, may be offered as separate tracks).
 You must rank, and are matched to, a specific track offered by a program.

 The Matching Algorithm is designed such that it cannot be gamed or manipulated.

 The only strategy is to rank your choices in order of your true preferences, without considering how you expect to be ranked by any track.

 Rank all tracks at programs to which you applied that would be acceptable.
 Submitting a longer list of tracks may reduce your chances of being left unmatched.

 Do not rank any track that you consider unacceptable (i.e., you would not want to be matched to the track, even if it was the only position available to you in the Match).
 You can only be matched to tracks that appear on your Rank Order List.